RussOakham/wanderlust-recipes/testing.md

 <details>
 <summary>Administration</summary>

-* **\(US014\)** - As an admin I want to be able to edit content, to ensure it adheres to site rules.
+* **\(US014\)** - As an admin, I want to be able to edit content, to ensure it adheres to site rules.
-   - If the logged in user has the role of 'admin' the 'uploaded' list is replaced with a list of all recipes, this allows the admin to edit all recipes added to the site.
+   - If the logged-in user has the role of 'admin' the 'uploaded' list is replaced with a list of all recipes, this allows the admin to edit all recipes added to the site.
 * **\(US-15\)** - As an admin I want to be able to add and edit food categories, to continuously improve user experience.
-   - If the logged in user has the role of 'admin', the 'Manage Categories' link will be visible in the navigation bar.
-The 'Manage Categories' page shows all categories added to the site, plus options, edit and delete them.
+   - If the logged-in user has the role of 'admin', the 'Manage Categories' link will be visible in the navigation bar.
+The 'Manage Categories' page shows all categories added to the site, plus options to edit and delete them.
 </details>

 <details>
 <summary>General</summary>

-* **\(US016\)** - As a user I want to recieve clear feedback for my actions on the site, so I know they are complete or if further steps are needed.
+* **\(US016\)** - As a user, I want to receive clear feedback for my actions on the site, so I know they are complete or if further steps are needed.
-   - Where appropriate, visual responses have been added to confirm success or failure of user interaction events, including;
+   - Where appropriate, visual responses have been added to confirm the success or failure of user interaction events, including;
       - When a user registers with the site, a flash message is shown advising on successful/failed registration.
       - When a user logs in to the site, a flash message is shown welcoming the user to their login page, showing their username.
 If login is unsuccessful, a flash message shows advising so.
-      - When a user adds a new recipe to the site or edits an existing recipe, a flash message is displayed advising of successful/failed update.
+      - When a user adds a new recipe to the site or edits an existing recipe, a flash message is displayed advising of a successful/failed update.
       - When a user rates a recipe, a gif is displayed showing successful submission of their rating.
-      - When a user favourites a recipe, the heart logo displays in a 'filled' state, indicating the recipe is on the users favourite list.
+      - When a user favourites a recipe, the heart logo displays in a 'filled' state, indicating the recipe is on the users' favourite list.
 </details>
 &nbsp;

 ## Issues I had to overcome
-- ** User Image Upload **:
+- **User Image Upload**:

    I had two options for enabling users to provide recipe images;
     1. Allow users to provide a text URL to an online image